60/40 can work for some investors

 Joel Clark, CEO and portfolio manager for wealth management firm KJ Harrison Investments in Toronto, says there are five main investments that can serve as alternatives to traditional stocks and bonds: private equity, venture capital, real estate, hedge funds and private credit.

 Yet alternative assets have their own risks.
-And for those nearing retirement, managing risk and volatility is especially important because people are, in general, living longer and fewer of them can rely on employer-provided pensions to provide retirement income.
+And for those nearing retirement, managing risks and volatility is especially important because people are, in general, living longer and fewer of them can rely on employer-provided pensions to provide retirement income.

 “People should have a base expectation that their portfolio needs to last them generally longer than originally planned,” Clark says, “and we’re going to have to get used to a bit more volatility because they’re going to be in asset classes that are much more sensitive than traditional, safer income streams.”